webdev-cals-arizona-edu/vueaflet/README.md

  - Layers
    - LGeoJsonLayer
-   - LGeoJsonCollection (handle multiple feature types)
+   - LGeoJsonCollection (handles multiple geo types)
  - Vuex
-   - **Still in development:** Instead of using `<template>` you can simply pass a single Javascript object into your map component and let `Veuaflet` do the rest!
+   - **Still in development:** Instead of using the tag-like syntax inside of a `<template>`, you can simply pass a single Javascript object into `<l-map/>` component, and let `Veuaflet` do the rest!
 Documentation for shape of object coming soon.
  - Misc
    - Ordering z-index of panes using an `order` prop
-   - Leaflet.PM (drawing shapes on the map
+   - Leaflet.PM (drawing shapes on the map)

 ### Feature in development

  - Lots!
- - **esri-vueaflet:** additional set of components inspired by esri-leaflet, that sit on top of Vueaflet
+ - **esri-vueaflet:** additional set of components inspired by esri-leaflet, that uses Vueaflet as a dependency.
  - Hosted, practical examples
- - Ensuring all "options" for each layer are watched/reactive
+ - Ensuring all "options" for each Leaflet UI layer are watched/reactive
    - i.e. instead of `setOpacity` or `setStyle`, just change `options.opacity`
  - Documentation for vueaflet store structure
  - Layer controls to toggle basemaps and layers